AdobeDocs/commerce-learn.en/help/merchant/users-roles-permissions.md

 ---
 title: Users, roles, and permissions
-description: Learn about user accounts and permissions used to control access to Commerce website and store data in the Admin.
+description: Learn about user accounts and permissions used to control access to [!DNL Commerce] website and store data in the Admin.
 kt: 5610
 doc-type: feature video
 audience: all